 - Who would you most like to share it with?
 This will be called your niche or target market.

+Etsy shoppers connect with items that have a unique point of view, offer something unique, and are beautifully made (or for vintage and supply sellers, thoughtfully curated).
 There are so many wonderful shops on Etsy that many newbies wonder how they can make an impact.
 Here are some tips for making your shop shine:

-- What to do in crowded markets: If you notice that there are lots of other sellers with items similar to your, say, children’s hair bows, you may try creating the items in a different and surprising material, or creating a new style of hair bow to stand out.
+If you notice that there are lots of other sellers with items similar to your, say, children's hair bows, you may try creating the items in a different and surprising material, or creating a new style of hair bow to stand out.
 You may stand out with fabulous photos, a great shop assortment, and lots of items for your buyers to choose from.

 - Shoot against a plain background that will complement your item.
 Large pieces of drawing or watercolor paper work well.